iqtree/iqtree.github.io/doc/Tutorial.md

     iqtree -s coding_gene.phy -st CODON -m TEST

 By default IQ-TREE uses the standard genetic code.
-If you want to change the genetic code, please refer to [Codon models here](Substitution Models#Codon-models).
+If you want to change the genetic code, please refer to [codon models here](Substitution Models#codon-models).

 Morphological or SNP data
 -------------------------